 Spokane

 On the far eastern side of Washington, Spokane is home to plenty of antiques shops.
 Near Riverfront Park, Boulevard Mercantile is a vast repository of collectibles and vintage goods.
 Downtown’s Petunia & Loomis bills itself as an emporium of “all things bizarre and macabre,” including taxidermy and animal parts preserved in jars, spooky masks and figurines, and nostalgic mementos.
 A bit north of downtown, you’ll find a small but bustling antiques row along North Monroe Street.
-The row features several shops, including 1889 Salvage Co., Tossed and Found, and Chic and Shab.
+The row features several shops, including 1889 Salvage Co. and Chic and Shab.
 Another cluster of cool Washington antique shops can be found on North Market Street at East Olympic Avenue, including Market Street Antiques and Vintage Mercantile and Auction, which is known for everything from antique stamps and sports cards to vintage cameras.

 Seattle

 Steps from iconic Pike Place Market, which brims with stalls offering used books and other vintage items, sprawling Seattle Antiques Market has been in business in the same location since 1978, even appearing on Pawn Stars Do America.
 Its showrooms have something for everyone, whether you’re looking for upscale museum-quality furniture and estate jewelry or less spendy items like vintage magazines, records, or games.
-Near the famed Fremont Troll, Fremont Vintage Mall is another terrific antiques collective where mid-century modern items are a specialty.
+Near the famed Fremont Troll, Fremont Vintage Mall is another terrific collective where mid-century modern items are a specialty.

-See Also: Indoor Activities For Families in Seattle
+Also See: Indoor Activities For Families in Seattle

 Clarkston

-Looking for Washington antiques stores that are off the beaten path?
+Looking for Washington antiques shops that are off the beaten path?
 Head to Clarkston in the southeast corner of the state.
 This small Victorian-era town has a pair of terrific vintage shops in the Port of Clarkston, along the scenic Snake River.
 The multi-vendor Hangar Antique Mall is known for its sheer variety: think estate jewelry, seasonal holiday decorations, stylish threads from past decades, hard-to-find comics, and nostalgic signs.
 Nearby, River Chicks Antiques & Knicks is a smaller shop with well-priced vintage furniture and collectibles where the owner is happy to help you hunt down just the right gift or item for your home.

 Tacoma